HackingGate/tailwind-nextjs-blog/data/blog/persisting-real-time-user-data-in-a-go-project.md

 license: CC BY-SA 4.0
 ---

-In a recent VPN project.
-I was tasked with implementing the backend system for the project.
+In a recent VPN project, I was tasked with implementing the backend system for the project.
 The backend system consists of two parts:
 - VPN core for providing the VPN nodes and a few APIs for internal user states and stats management.
 Designed to be fault-tolerant and scalable.
 - A set of serverless functions for managing user accounts, payments, status and stats, interacting with the VPN core for user management.